AxelThevenot/Python_Benchmark_Test_Optimization_Function_Single_Objective/README.md

 ## Easy Use

-### Onliner access: Filter the functions with their characteristics
+### One-liner access: Filter the functions with their characteristics

 ```python
 import pybenchfunction as bench